mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-with-thymeleaf.md

 author: "mehmetozanguven"
 ---

-In this article, we will implement a basic signle sign on application using Spring boot.
+In this article, we will implement a basic single sign on application using Spring boot.
 We will use Thymeleaf for the first example, then we will implement with Javascript framework called Quasar (based on VueJs)

 <nav class="custom-table-of-contents">
 <hr class="horizontal-line">